How much does NetSuite cost? A complete guide to 2026 pricing and licensing

 NetSuite SuiteSuccess packages each have a Standard or Premium edition.
 Below are some of the most popular SuiteSuccess packages:

-These editions are built to accelerate implementation and reduce the need for extensive customization.
-For example, the Manufacturing edition includes tools for inventory, work orders, and demand planning, while the Software edition includes features for revenue recognition and project tracking.
+Each edition is designed to support industry-specific requirements.
+For example, the Manufacturing edition includes functionality for inventory, work orders, demand planning, and production processes, while the Software edition includes tools for revenue recognition and project tracking.

 For a list of all SuiteSuccess packages, plus which modules are included in each package, download this comprehensive guide.